It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 A support midwife spends most of her time managing discharges, there’s always a shortage of beds, no flexibility for women who would love to stay just one more night to help boost parenting confidence, or who lack a good home support network.

 This shift is a typical scenario, eight women, seven babies (fifteen humans) cared for entirely by two midwives.
-The UK’s maternity care assistant role doesn’t exist in Australia.
+The UK’s maternity care assistant role doesn’t exist in QLD Australia.

 Babies never leave mums side (where they should be) but in this medicalised maternity system with it’s high intervention rates they often need extra care, their mothers extra support.